-There are several software solutions that companies implement into their supply chain.
+Companies implement several supply chain software solutions to address these challenges.
 Carriers use dedicated SaaS (software as a solution) platforms for dispatching and allocating routes.
 Meanwhile, shippers depend on Transportation Management Systems.
 These TMS platforms help them to find and book those carriers to move their products.
 However, one platform that anyone within the logistics space can benefit from using is the Freight Management System.

 An investment in a freight management system is a brilliant idea for any organization that ships products.
 It doesn't matter if it is to single or multiple destinations in either light or high-volume capacity.

 Furthermore, it is cloud-based, scalable, and packed with multiple tools that help improve shipping efficiency.
-They can be used by retailers, distributors, manufacturers, and even carriers.
+They can be used by:

 So, if you're thinking of implementing a freight management system but have found nothing but sales lingo everywhere else, read on!
 In this blog post, we are taking a look at what an FMS is, and how it might be of benefit to your operation.